BleuLlama/bleu-romtools/README.md

 hardware.
 Some of these tools will work with other systems as well.
 (Mainly Z80 based systems)

+## Build...

+To build this, you will need to have a gcc-based toolchain installed, gnu make, gcc, or llvm, etc...

+in this main directory you should be able to just type "make" and it will build all of the tools, not including Turaco since it's an old DOS based application, although Turcao CL will build.

+All of the tools will be copied into the bin/ directory, which you can either add to your path, or copy to a bin directory of your choice thats already in your path.

+Do note that turaco may require setting up some environment variables to operate properly.

 ## Genroms

 Genroms will take the output from your assembler/compiler as an